Kiran7007/Interview-Preparation/docs/kotlin.md

 > `Main.immediate` does not mean "always synchronous."
 It avoids an
 > unnecessary dispatch when already on the Main dispatcher.

+Interview Answer:
+> Dispatchers.Main.immediate can execute immediately when the coroutine is already running on the Main dispatcher.

 ---